| forums | updates | feedback | sitemap |

 Tom Sawyer Island

 Another tough choice.
 I think WDW has the edge because it is large and has more caves to explore.
+But with the addition of the Pirates Cove activities to Disneylands its really a draw.

 Mark Twain vs. Liberty Belle